mhossen2022/azure-synapse-labs/steps/01_data-ingestion-and-transformation-using-synapse-pipelines-and-dataflows/documentation.md

  ![Dataflow](./assets/df8.jpg "Create Dataflow")

 16. Then click on **Validate** to validate created dataflow.
 Once dataflow has been validated publish it.

-## Create and run pipeline using the Data flow for loading the data to Lake database

-In this section, you will use data flow for creating a pipeline for loading data into lake database.

 ### Steps to Create Pipeline :